 I wrote in my last post about viewing the Kingdom of God as a growing body or expanding temple (cathedral) that fills the earth.
-From beginning to end, scripture holds forth a vision of a world filled with God’s eikons living in community with God as co-creative stewards.
+From beginning to end, scripture holds forth a vision of a world filled with God's eikons living in community with God as co-creative stewards.
 So how do we order ourselves for ministry?
-(By “order” I am not speaking of hierarchy.
-I am speaking of “arrangement” or “organization.”)
+(By "order," I am not speaking of hierarchy.
+I am speaking of "arrangement" or "organization.”)
 Where are the job descriptions?
 We must first begin with Jesus the Christ.

 Jesus Christ exercises his offices of priest, prophet and king through his body, the Church.
-However, “church” is a tricky word because we use it to mean so many different things: a) the elect of God throughout all the ages, b) people living today who are Christians, c) a denomination, d) a building used for Christian worship services, or e) a group of people who meet regularly for Christian worship.
-The word “church” is from the Greek ecclesia and literally means “the gathering.”
+However, "church" is a tricky word because we use it to mean so many different things: a) the elect of God throughout all the ages, b) people living today who are Christians, c) a denomination, d) a building used for Christian worship services, or e) a group of people who meet regularly for Christian worship.
+The word "church" is from the Greek ecclesia and literally means "the gathering."
 It was used to refer to any assembly of people long before it became associated with religious connotations.
-Consequently, when we read “church” in the New Testament, we need to be cautious about reading 2,000 years of “Church” history back into the word.
-It was not yet infused with images of specific practices, leadership hierarchies and physical plants.
-I suspect when early Christians said “church,” thy used the term in much the same way might talk about “the group meeting.”
+Consequently, when we read "church" in the New Testament, we need to be cautious about reading 2,000 years of "Church" history back into the word.
+It was not yet infused with images of specific practices, leadership hierarchies, and physical plants.
+I suspect when early Christians said "church," they used the term in much the same way they might talk about "the group meeting."

 Second, while the Church has an aspirational quality, the Kingdom of God is very much in the present.
 Paul repeatedly uses the idea of the body of Christ, signifying that all believers in Jesus Christ are one unit, one body, or one society, no matter how dispersed we may be across the earth.
 This was truly radical.